-How many of you have ever gone star gazing?
-Ever tried counting the stars in the sky before?
-Any recorded success?
-J
+How many of you have ever gone star-gazing?
+Have you ever tried counting the stars in the sky before?
+Any recorded success? (*Smile*)

-Through the life of our father Abraham we can learn of what it means to live in the realm of God’s possibilities…and we can learn to look upon our everyday life through a different set of eyes.
+Through the life of our father Abraham we can learn what it means to live in the realm of God’s possibilities, and look at our everyday life through a different set of eyes.

 Genesis 15:1-6 – The Lord’s Covenant With Abram